aman-1998/Sexy_Prime_Pairs/README.md

 (31, 37)

-We have to use Seive Of Eratosthenes algorithm in order to find prime numbers.
+* Note : We have to use Seive Of Eratosthenes algorithm in order to find prime numbers.